zxdavb/ramses_protocol/README.md

 The 'standard' device for interfacing with Evohome RF networks is the Honeywell HGI80.

 These will be the most compatible option, but are relatively expensive and can be difficult to obtain.
-However, they cannot be made to emulate other Evohome devices, such as a TRV.
+Additionally, they cannot be made to emulate other Evohome devices, such as a TRV.

 Alternatively, there are several 'hobbyist' USB devices which may be used, including: